actix/actix-website/content/docs/url-dispatch.md

   registered for each route.
 * [*Route::method()*][routemethod] registers a method guard.
 Any number of guards can be registered for each route.
-* [*Route::to()*][routeto] registers handler function for this route.
+* [*Route::to()*][routeto] registers an async handler function for this route.
   Only one handler can be registered.
 Usually handler registration is the last config operation.
-* [*Route::to_async()*][routetoasync] registers an async handler function for this route.
-  Only one handler can be registered.
-Handler registration is the last config operation.

 # Route matching